jtablesaw/tablesaw/docs/gettingstarted.md

 #### Exploring Tables

 Because Tablesaw excels at manipulating tables, we use them whenever we can.
-When you ask tablesaw for the structure of a table, the answer comes back in the form of another table where one column contains the column names, etc.  The structure() method is one of several that help you to know a new data set.
+When you ask tablesaw for the structure of a table, the answer comes back in the form of another table where one column contains the column names, etc.  The methods ` structure()`, `shape()`, `first(n)`, and `last(n)` can help you get to know a new data set.
 Here are some examples.

 ```java
 Table structure = bushTable.structure();